tom56561/e-Banking-Portal/README.md

-# Summary

-For an e-Banking Portal you have been given the task to design and implement a reusable **REST API** for returning the paginated list of money account transactions created in an arbitrary calendar month for a given customer who is logged-on in the portal.
-For each transaction ‘page’ return the total credit and debit values at the current exchange rate (from the third-party provider).
-The list of transactions should be consumed from a Kafka topic.
-Build a Docker image out of the application and prepare the configuration for deploying it to Kubernetes / OpenShift.
+This e-Banking Portal provides a reusable ***REST API*** for returning the paginated list of money account transactions created in an arbitrary calendar month for a given customer who is logged-on in the portal.
+For each transaction 'page', it returns the total credit and debit values at the current exchange rate (from a third-party provider).
+The list of transactions is consumed from a Kafka topic.
+This project includes a Docker image of the application and the configuration for deploying it to Kubernetes / OpenShift.

+# Features

+- Paginated list of transactions for a specific customer and calendar month
+- Total credit and debit values at the current exchange rate
+- Consumption of transaction data from a Kafka topic
+- JWT authentication and Java Security
+- Docker containerization
+- Kubernetes/OpenShift deployment configuration

 #  Assumptions